dexidp/website/content/docs/connectors/oauth.md

 ## Overview

-Dex users can make use of this connector to work with standards-compliant [OAuth 2.0](https://oauth.net/2/) authorization provider, in case of that authorization provider is not in the Dex connectors list.
+Dex users can make use of this connector to work with standards-compliant [OAuth 2.0](https://oauth.net/2/) authorization providers, in case those authorization providers are not already in the Dex connectors list.

 ## Configuration